Plea-Justice/plea-justice.github.io/Scripts/Script-for-defense-attorney-recommendation-study.md

 * Based on the security camera footage and testimony from the salesclerk, Mr. Clark believes that he could win if this case goes to trial. >>

-* If this case does go to trial, Mr. Clark will be seeking the maximum penalty of 12 months in jail. >>
+* If this case does go to trial, Mr. Clark will be seeking the maximum penalty of **12 months in jail**. >>

-* If you plead guilty now, saving the State the resources needed for a formal trial, Mr. Clark is prepared to recommend that the district court judge sentence you to 1 month of jail rather than 12 months in jail. >>
+* If you plead guilty now, saving the State the resources needed for a formal trial, Mr. Clark is prepared to recommend that the district court judge sentence you to **1 month of jail rather than 12 months in jail**. >>

 * If you accept this plea offer, you will be asked to sign this form, which includes the recommendations for lower sentencing that I just described.
-If you reject this plea offer and take your case to trial, Mr. Clark will pursue the maximum jail sentence of 12 months. >>
+If you reject this plea offer and take your case to trial, Mr. Clark will pursue the maximum **jail sentence of 12 months**. >>

 * Really, it boils down to this: you never know if the prosecutor will come back with another offer or what that offer will look like.
 Sure, they could always come back with a better offer.
 Or they could decide not to bargain with you anymore, come back with the same offer, or offer a less desirable plea deal than this one.
 It really could go in any direction.
 But this is your decision to make.
 But, I think you should [**accept this offer / reject this offer**]. >>